websafe/caq/README.md

  + [Bash] - Bash is an sh-compatible shell that incorporates useful features from the Korn shell (ksh) and C shell (csh).
  + [CakePHP] - CakePHP is a rapid development framework for PHP which uses commonly known design patterns like Active Record, Association Data Mapping, Front Controller and MVC.
  + [caq] - caq - Composed Application Quickstarter
+ + [CodeIgniter] - CodeIgniter is a proven, agile & open PHP web application framework with a small footprint.
+It is powering the next generation of web apps.
  + [CodeIgniter] - CodeIgniter is an Application Development Framework - a toolkit - for people who build web sites using PHP.
  + [Composer] - Dependency Manager for PHP
+ + [Drupal] - Drupal is an open source content management platform powering millions of websites and applications.
  + [Git] - A free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
  + [GitHub] - Online project hosting using Git.
  + [GNU sed] - A Unix utility that parses text and implements a programming language which can apply transformations to such text.